padogrid/padogrid/README.md

 ~/Padogrid/products/padogrid_0.9.11-SNAPSHOT/bin_sh/create_rwe
 ```

-## Running PadoGrid on Docker and Podman
+## Running PadoGrid using Docker and Podman

 PadoGrid Docker containers follow the same version conventions as the build except for SNAPSHOT versions which also include a build number starting from 1.
 For example, the `padogrid/paadogrid:0.9.11-SNAPSHOT-2` image has the build number 2.
 The SNAPSHOT versions are for testing only and subject to removal without notice.